chrisballinger/prosody-modules/mod_s2s_auth_dane/README.markdown

 DNS Setup
 =========

-In order for other services to verify your site using using this plugin,you need to publish TLSA records (and they need to have this plugin).
+In order for other services to verify your site using using this plugin, you need to publish TLSA records (and they need to have this plugin).
 Here's an example using `DANE-EE Cert SHA2-256` for a host named `xmpp.example.com` serving the domain `example.com`.

     $ORIGIN example.com.
     ; Your standard SRV record